QmelZ/hackustry/README.md

 # Hackustry
 Hackustry mod for Mindustry.
+Has all sorts of hackusated OP things for your OP stuff needs.

 # Features
-Hackusated Item Generator

-Hackusated Liquid Generator

-Hackusated Power Generator
+Hackusated:
+- Inf item, liquid, and power source

-Hackusated Conveyor
+- Conveyor
+- Mender
+- Overdrive projector
+- Force projector
+- Walls
+- And more to come!

 # Special Thanks To
 [@DeltaNedas](https://github.com/DeltaNedas) For helping me with the actual mod making, coding part.